Misinformation: History

 The first recorded large-scale disinformation campaign was the Great Moon Hoax, published in 1835 in the New York The Sun, in which a series of articles claimed to describe life on the Moon, "complete with illustrations of humanoid bat-creatures and bearded blue unicorns".
 The challenges of mass-producing news on a short deadline can lead to factual errors and mistakes.
 An example of such is the Chicago Tribune's infamous 1948 headline "Dewey Defeats Truman".

+Social media platforms allow for easy spread of misinformation.
+Post-election surveys in 2016 suggest that many individuals who intake false information on social media believe them to be factual.
+The specific reasons why misinformation spreads through social media so easily remain unknown.
+A 2018 study of Twitter determined that, compared to accurate information, false information spread significantly faster, further, deeper, and more broadly.
+Similarly, a research study of Facebook found that misinformation was more likely to be clicked on than factual information.

-The advent of the Internet has changed traditional ways that misinformation spreads.
-During the 2016 United States presidential election, it was seen that content from websites deemed 'untrustworthy' were reaching up to 40% of Americans, despite misinformation making up only 6% of overall news media.
-Later during the COVID-19 pandemic, both intentional and unintentional misinformation combined with a general lack of literacy regarding health science and medicine was proliferated, creating further misinformation.
-What makes those susceptible to misinformation is still debated, however.
+Moreover, the advent of the Internet has changed traditional ways that misinformation spreads.
+During the 2016 United States presidential election, content from websites deemed 'untrustworthy' reached up to 40% of Americans, despite misinformation making up only 6% of overall news media.
+Misinformation has been spread during many health crises.
+For example, misinformation about alternative treatments was spread during the Ebola outbreak in 2014–2016.
+During the COVID-19 pandemic, the proliferation of mis- and dis-information was exacerbated by a general lack of health literacy.